React Native — Configuring

 Learn how to import Adapty iOS SDK in your app, configure it, and set up logging

 To initialize Adapty SDK, import adapty and call activate in your core component such as App.tsx.
-Preferably, place activation before React component to make sure no other Adapty call will happen before activation call.
+Preferably, place activation before the React component to make sure no other Adapty call will happen before the activation call.

 import { adapty } from 'react-native-adapty';